 Humidity is normally ignored as a huge component of indoor comfort and air quality.
-Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and even cause damage to the furnishings and finishes of your home.
-During the winter, your furnace often takes the moisture out of the air during the heating process; this leads to the air inside your home feeling very dry.
+Air that is too moist or too dry can impact your comfort, your heating or cooling efficiency, and potentially harm the furnishings and finishes of your home.
+Throughout the winter, your furnace often strips the air of moisture during the heating process; this leads to the air inside your home feeling very dry.
 Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can manage indoor humidity to boost your comfort all winter long.

 Dry Air and Your Home

-Dry air can wreak havoc on your comfort and your home.
+Dry air can have a negative impact on your comfort and your home.
 When the air in your home is too dry, you may experience irritation of the skin, eyes, nose, and mouth.
 Dry air can also lead to symptoms like those of a sore throat, such as discomfort and coughing.
 If you or your family members put up with allergies or asthma, a dry indoor environment can cause respiratory discomfort as well.
-Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
+Air that is too dry can also damage the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
 Low humidity could also affect paper products, such as photos, posters, and books, resulting in them becoming more brittle.
-Additionally, very low humidity can lower the efficiency of your home’s heating system.
+Additionally, extremely low humidity can lower the efficiency of your home’s heating system.
 Air that has more moisture can hold more heat, which means it will feel warmer.
-In turn, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.
+In turn, low humidity in your home means the air will feel cooler, meaning you have to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating

 The key to a more energy-efficient and comfortable home during the winter is to control your indoor humidity.
 The perfect humidity range for your home and your health is 35-50%.
-Although you can use single-room humidifiers to raise the humidity in specific areas of your home, this tactic is not efficient.
-Instead, consider adding a whole-home humidifier to your HVAC system.
-A whole-home humidifier can be integrated into your current HVAC and plumbing systems and controlled via your thermostat.
+Although you can use single-room humidifiers to boost the humidity in specific areas of your home, this tactic is not efficient.
+Instead, think about adding a whole-home humidifier to your HVAC system.
+A whole-home humidifier can be added to your current HVAC and plumbing systems and controlled via your thermostat.
 You can set the ambient humidity to any level you want without worrying about turning the system on and off or remembering to fill or empty water reservoirs.
-Once the heating season is over, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be performed by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.
+When the heating season ends, your humidifier can be drained and shut down until it is needed again; the only maintenance your humidifier requires can be done by your Service Exerts technician during your bi-annual HVAC tune-ups, so no extra appointment necessary.